Best Home Security Systems in Austin

 As with Austin All Star Security, no DIY installation was offered, so no chance to cut costs there.
 We were also a bit annoyed to learn that cell phone control costs an extra $7 per month whereas that tends to be standard elsewhere with more advanced technology.
 Again, we’re glad the company is upfront about it.

 Even at $480 to get started, you come out with a pretty great deal.
 You own the equipment outright and said equipment comes with a one-year warranty.
-For those looking for a way to buy the equipment yourself that’s cheaper and lower-tech than Dyezz, this could fit the bill.
-(Asking $650 for a touchscreen pad controllable via a mobile app.)
+For those looking for a way to buy the equipment outright, this could fit the bill.
+(That price jumps to $650 for a touchscreen pad and a mobile app home automation features.)

 In the customer service arena, Smith Thompson is nothing to write home about.
 Being greeted by a phone tree menu put us on edge, and after we got to a real human sales rep, the conversation was unmemorable.
 Honestly, we got more direct information online, but an A+ on BBB and an A on Angie’s List give us hope, and we do appreciate all the transparency.
 All told, Smith Thompson is still solid value and may provide relief with simpler systems at an unbeatable monthly rate.